Policy for Drug & Alcohol Testing of Commercial Motor Vehicle Drivers

 The CMV driver must be immediately removed from the safety-sensitive functions.
 This action must be taken even if the positive test result is from the use of prescribed medication.

-The driver's supervisor or the Medical Review Officer (MRO) will advise the driver to go to the Employee Assistance Program (EAP) to seek any available treatment programs for substance abuse if the positive test not a result of a prescribed medication.
+The driver's supervisor or the Medical Review Officer (MRO) will advise the driver to go to the Employee Assistance Program (EAP) to seek any available treatment programs for substance abuse if the positive test is not a result of a prescribed medication.

 The MRO will evaluate all positive tests for accuracy.